 In accordance with Consob recommendation No. 97001574 of February 20th 1997 the nature of the powers delegated to the members of the Board of Directors are reported below

 Chairman

-The Chairman has the power to carry out, with sole signature, all acts of ordinary administration within the limits of the powers assigned by the Board of Directors.
+The Chairman has the power to carry out, with sole signature, all the acts of ordinary administration within the limits conferred by the Board of Directors.

 Chief Executive Officer